 Southern California has it’s share.
 There’s a giant doughnut at a 50’s bakery in Long Beach, California and until recently, a towering fork in Carlsbad, just north of San Diego.

 The sentinel fork was short-lived.
-Inspired by a Muppets movie prop, an anonymous, local retiree used his wood working skills to give his visitors a literal ‘fork in the road’ to turn at.
-Standing tall in a triangular meridian, it soon garnering fame.
-However it wasn’t long before until safety-minded city officials had it removed.
+Inspired by a Muppets movie prop, an anonymous, local retiree used his wood working skills to give his visitors a choice to turn at a literal ‘fork in the road.’.
+Standing tall in a triangular meridian, it soon won fame and fans.
+However soon humor-less, safety-minded city officials had it removed.
 Not to be deterred, another anonymous fork soon appeared, but this time on private land and hanging from a tree.
 The new gigantic suspended utensil still marks the fork in the road.

 Another civic rumpus occurred a few months earlier when an artist took his knitting hobby public.
 He decided to beautify local stop signs with “Yarn Bombing” and the story string has been unraveling ever since.
 San Diego City official Bill Harris contacted the perpetrator, Bryan, through his website and told him to stop turning signs into trees.
 Overworked city staff may have removal on their task lists but many remain in a silent protest, delighting dog-walkers and kids on the suburban streets of the Clairemont neighborhood.